At Ohio Valley University, we seek

 If you have to leave early, please inform me before class.
 Do not schedule extra work, doctor's appointments, etc. during class time if at all possible.
 If you are too frequent in leaving early, I reserve the right to count early departures as a partial absence, adversely affecting your grade.

 Absences may be excused if you bring me documentation that you were hospitalized, ill with a contagious disease, involved in an accident, on school business (up to five hours), or there was a death in the immediate family.
 More than five hours of absences which include three hours of unexcused absence will result in your being dropped from the course with either a W or an F at my discretion.
 You may pay a fine and petition to be reinstated.
 Additional unexcused absences will result in your being dropped without future reinstatement.
-No credit will be given for a course in which absences, both excused and unexcused, total more than 25% of the hours of the course (i.e., as many as 8 class hours, counting each class as 1 hour).
+No credit will be given for a course in which absences, both excused and unexcused, total more than 30% of the hours of the course (i.e., as many as 15 class hours, counting each class as 1½ hours, equal to 10 class periods).
 Should you approach this limit, you will be asked to withdraw from the course (if possible).
-I reserve the right to drop you from the course as a warning once you have at least 5 total absences or 3 unexcused absences.
+I reserve the right to drop you from the course as a warning at any time once you have at least 5 total absences or 3 unexcused absences.
 If you are dropped for any reason, reinstatement is not guaranteed and will be granted only if a plan for success is presented.
 Note well: Absences may adversely affect your grade, as outlined above under the topic Course Requirements.
 A drop from your only Bible course may affect your ability to enroll in the next semester.

 THIS SYLLABUS MAY BE MODIFIED AS THE TEACHER FEELS NECESSARY!